AdobeDocs/commerce-php/src/pages/developer/prepare/extension-repository-structure.md

 ---
 title: Extension Repository Structure | Commerce PHP Extensions
-description: Use these best practices to create and organize your Adobe Commerce or and Magento Open Source component repository structure.
+description: Use these best practices to create and organize your Adobe Commerce or Magento Open Source component repository structure.
 ---

 # Extension repository structure